shotgunsoftware/developer.shotgunsoftware.com/docs/en/shotgun/webhooks.md

 | Success | < 400 | The delivery was received and processed successfully. |
 | Error | >= 400 | The delivery was received but was not processed successfully. |
 | Redirect | 3xx | The delivery was received, but should be redirected to another URL. |

-#### Response time

-**A response must be received within 6 seconds of delivery to a webhook’s URL, after which the connection will be closed.** Failure to respond in time will result in a failed delivery.

 ### Acknowledgement